Armed with drones, Turkey explores African arms sales

 A Western source said Turkey sent an undisclosed number of combat drones in support of Abiy’s campaign earlier this year, but that Ankara has since responded to international pressure and halted the sales.

-"Ethiopia can buy these drones from whoever they want," Turkey's foreign ministry spokesman said in October, neither confirming or denying the sales.
+“Ethiopia can buy these drones from whoever they want,” Turkey’s foreign ministry spokesman said in October, neither confirming nor denying the sales.

 Official Turkish data does not break down the details of military sales to individual countries, only giving the total sales amount for each month.